 Appearance

-The giant squid is a very large cephalopod that can grow up to forty-three feet (thirteen meters) in length.
+This very large cephalopod can grow up to forty-three feet (thirteen meters) in length.
 Most of the length comes from their feeding tentacles, which can snatch prey up to thirty-three feet away (ten meters).
-The tentacles shoot out and are tipped with hundreds of suckers covered in sharp teeth.

 Habitat

-Giant squid can be found in many places worldwide but appear to avoid tropical and polar waters.
-They live at extreme depths, around 1,650 feet (500 meters) to 3,300 feet (1,000 meters) deep.
-The water at these depths can be described as “inky black” and “icy cold.”
-Giant squid frequently washes up on shores around the world, especially in New Zealand, Polynesia, and the North and South Atlantic along coasts.
-Due to this, it appears the squid prefers continental and island slopes, according to Dr. Clyde Roper.
+They frequently wash up on shores around the world, especially in New Zealand, Polynesia, and the North and South Atlantic along coasts.
+Due to this, it appears the squid prefers continental and island slopes.

 Diet

-Since the natural habitat of the giant squid is so deep in the ocean, scientists have not yet witnessed a giant squid feeding.
-However, scientists have cut open the stomachs of dead giant squid that have washed up on beaches and investigated the contents.
+Scientists have cut open the stomachs of dead giant squid that have washed up on beaches and investigated the contents.
 Contents of the stomachs of these investigations include prey like deep water fishes and other squids, even other giant squids.
-They are known to attack schools of fish from below by quickly flying up toward the fish, grabbing some to eat, then running away to the deeper depths.
-This is typical behavior of ambush predators like giant squids.

 Threats

-The most notable threat to giant squid is sperm whales.
-They are so notable that they are even a bit notorious, and common culture has plenty of imagery of sperm whales locked in a fight with a giant squid.
 There is also plenty of evidence of sperm whales fighting with giant squids, as pieces of whale skin have sucker scars covering them.
 There has been no evidence of giant squid winning these battles, nor have they been witnessed.
 Yet, there is plenty of evidence of the existence of giant squid beaks found in sperm whale stomachs.

-Facts about the Giant Squid
+5 More Curious Facts About the Giant Squid

 - Giant squids are found worldwide but not in polar or tropical water.